 Nicaragua, also known as the land of lakes and volcanoes, offers the best of both worlds, from the rugged Pacific coastline to the tranquil Caribbean beaches.
 Visit the remote and ultra-laid-back Little Corn Island for the ultimate getaway vacation, or rent a car and explore the isolated Pacific beaches.

-This small country, which is half the size of the state of Victoria, is broken into several regions based on its different climates and diverse vegetation.
+This small country, which is half the size of the state of Victoria, has several distinct regions, each with its own climate and ecosystems.

-– Nicaragua has a very tropical climate with two distinct seasons: dry – summer and rainy- winter.
+– Nicaragua has a very tropical climate with two distinct seasons: dry (Nov to May) and wet (Jun to Oct).

 – Nicaragua is still a hidden gem, which means you’ll have the chance to explore it quite peacefully.

 – Jicaro Ecolodge is a stunning and unique luxury hideaway just 10 minutes by boat from Granada.

 – Don’t miss a visit to Ometepe Island, which rises steeply from Lake Cocibolca and offers great hiking and wildlife opportunities.